 Post Run Coffee

-Every week we grab a post parkrun coffee in Cafe Red - please come and join us!
+Every week we grab a post parkrun coffee in a local café which we will announce in the run brief - please come and join us!